FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 29th May 2017.md

 appealed to An Bord Pleanála on 4th April, 2017.
 A decision on the appeal is

-likely to take many months and it is possible that an Oral Hearing will take--- 26
+likely to take many months and it is possible that an Oral Hearing will take
+---
+26

 place.
 The Environmental Protection Agency (EPA) will not make any decision